Paraguayan Americans: History

 The first Paraguayans emigrated between the years of 1841 and 1850.
 At that time, Paraguayans were not coming directly to the United States from Paraguay, but through other countries such as Brazil, Argentina, and Peru.
 The Paraguayan residents in the U.S. were included in the early records in the group of "other" South Americans.
 During those years, 3,579 "other" immigrants arrived.

 In 1979, close to 11,000 Paraguayans went to live in the United States, but the numbers declined rapidly.
 In 1982, 4,000 Paraguayans immigrated to the United States.
 The reasons of migration were varied, but many immigrants were young people that wanted study in American universities.

 Additionally, some of the immigrants arrived for political persecutions or to escape civil riots.
 More women than men migrated to the United States, although the numerical difference was not significant, and most of them lacked jobs.
 In addition, many American marriages adopted Paraguayan infants.
 More than a thousand Paraguayan infants were adopted in this country.
 Of these, 254 were adopted in 1989, 405 in 1993 and 351 in 1995.

 Socioeconomics

 Paraguayan American women generally work in hotel housekeeping and in the agriculture (in California and Kansas).
 Paraguay and Kansas founded Partners of the Americas, a non-profit exchange program.
 This is because of the similarities between the two regions, as they both make a living from raising livestock and growing wheat, both are landlocked, and both are the same size and population.

-Most of Paraguayan Americans spoke Spanish, Guarani (indigenous language of Paraguay) and English very well.
+Most Paraguayan Americans speak Spanish, Guarani (indigenous language of Paraguay), and English very well.